angular/angular/aio/content/guide/visual-studio-2015.md

 Some developers prefer Visual Studio as their Integrated Development Environment (IDE).

-This cookbook describes the steps required to set up and use Angular app files in Visual Studio 2015 within an ASP.NET 4.x project.
+This cookbook describes the steps required to set up and use Angular application files in Visual Studio 2015 within an ASP.NET 4.x project.

 <div class="alert is-helpful">